 Summary

-Industry — SaaS — AI Shopping Assistant / E-commerce
+Industry — SaaS, AI Shopping Assistant and E-commerce

-Services — Brand Strategy, Visual Identity, Website Design & Build
+Services — Brand Strategy, Visual Identity, Website Design and Build

 Tools — Figma, Framer, Jitter